 Justice Fybel was the 2005 UCLA Law School Alumnus of the Year for Public and Community Service.
 Justice Fybel received the 2012 Award for Achievement in Public Service from the Public Interest Law Foundation of Chapman University School of Law.
 He is a member of the Ferguson American Inn of Court and he received the Inn’s President’s Award.
 Justice Fybel received the Lifetime Achievement Award from his undergraduate fraternity at UCLA.

 Justice Fybel co-edited with Professor M. Katherine B. Darmer the book entitled National Security, Civil Liberties, and the War on Terror published in 2011 by Prometheus Books.
 He is the author of a chapter in the book entitled “The Absence of Judicial Ethics: The German Legal System, 1933-1945.”
 In 2012, an adaptation of the chapter was published in California Litigation (the Journal of the Litigation Section of the State Bar of California).
-Justice Fybel spoke on this subject to the State Bar of California, The League of Women Voters—Orange County, UCI School of Law, law students organized by the Public Law Center, the Orange County Bar Association’s Jewish Lawyers Section, the American Jewish Committee, University Synagogue, the Office of Medicare Hearings and Appeals, the Cardozo Society, a symposium at Chapman University, and the Ferguson Inn of Court.
+Justice Fybel spoke on this subject to the State Bar of California, the California Judges Association, The League of Women Voters—Orange County, UCI School of Law, the Chancery Club of Los Angeles, law students organized by the Public Law Center, the OCBA’s Jewish Bar Association, the American Jewish Committee, University Synagogue, the Office of Medicare Hearings and Appeals, the Cardozo Society, a symposium at Chapman University, and the Ferguson Inn of Court.
 He was a member of the 2010 Holocaust Program Planning Committee for “How the Courts Failed Germany,” cosponsored by the United States Holocaust Memorial Museum, the University of California and the Judicial Council, and was a panel member in the program at UCI.

-Justice Fybel is an Adjunct Professor at Chapman Law School, co-teaching a seminar on The Holocaust, Genocide and the Law.
+Justice Fybel is an Adjunct Professor at the Fowler School of Law at Chapman University, co-teaching a seminar on The Holocaust, Genocide and the Law.
 He is a founder of the Ruth and Ernest Fybel Endowed Fund for Literature on Children of the Holocaust, established at the Chapman University Samueli Holocaust Memorial Library.

-Justice Fybel is a member of the Board of Advisors of Chapman Law School and The Rodgers Center for Holocaust Education at Chapman University.
+Justice Fybel is a member of the Boards of Advisors of the Fowler School of Law and The Rodgers Center for Holocaust Education at Chapman University.
 He was the President of the Board of Directors of University Synagogue in Irvine from July 2010 through June 2012.
-He is a member of the JSerra Catholic High School Pre-Law Magnet Prescreen Advisory Board
+He is a member of the JSerra Catholic High School Pre-Law Magnet Advisory Board

 Justice Fybel was a member of the Judicial Candidate Conduct Task Force of the California Commission for Impartial Courts.
 He addressed the subject of judicial ethics in campaigns at a symposium on “Judicial Ethics and Accountability: At Home and Abroad” at McGeorge Law School and is a co‑author of an article on the subject published in volume 42 University of the Pacific McGeorge Law Review 135 (2010).